vancluever/terraform-provider-acme/README.md

  * `certificate_pem` - The certificate in PEM format.
  * `issuer_pem` - The intermediate certificate of the issuer.

+#### Timeouts

+The `acme_certificate` resource honors the `delete` timeout that can be specified in the general [`timeout`][16] property of a resource.
+The default is 20 minutes.
+When specified, this controls the amount of time the provider waits for a revoked certificate to show up in the CA's CRL, by checking its OCSP endpoint until revocation is confirmed.

 ## License

 ```